versioned/versioned-api/README.md

   Need to support slug also?

 * Where do we fetch relationships to when the relationship is stateful (type: 'object')?

+* Sometimes (often?) we only want to allow writes to one side of a relationship.
+  Need to handle this in UI?

 * Translate feature.
 There can be a spaces.locales setting with [{locale: 'sv', name: 'Swedish', default: true}] have a fallbackLocale param?